redhat-nfvpe/kube-ansible/README.md

 # kube-centos-ansible

-Install kubernetes 1.5 on a cluster of CentOS VMs, including CNI pod networking (defaults to Flannel, also has ability to deploy Weave and Multus).
+Install a kubernetes cluster on CentOS VMs (or baremetal), including CNI pod networking (defaults to Flannel, also has ability to deploy Weave and Multus).

 ## Want some more detail?